mtmanning93/RPSLS/README.md

     * Before entering the game area there is a call to action, prompting the user to 'Enter Username' before clicking Play Game.
 Taking the username creates a better experience during gameplay for the user.

-    * Included in this area is a playable video where the rules are explained very efficiently by using one of the famous scenes from which the game is most well known.
+    * Included in this area is an image where the rules are explained very efficiently by using a diagram of which hand wins

 ![Enter username input](./assets/images/screenshots/enter-username.png)